cyrus-and/chrome-remote-interface/README.md

 chrome-remote-interface
 =======================

-[Chrome Debugging Protocol] interface that helps to instrument Chrome by providing a simple abstraction of the two main objects exposed by the protocol in a Node.js fashion: commands and notifications.
+[Chrome Debugging Protocol] interface that helps to instrument Chrome (or any other suitable [implementation](#implementations)) by providing a simple abstraction of commands and notifications using a straightforward JavaScript API.

 `chrome-remote-interface` is listed
 among [third-party Chrome Debugging Protocol clients][3rd-party].